MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

     yo teams
     ```

-- Next, you'll provide a series of values that will be used in your application's **manifest.json** file:
+- Next, provide a series of values that are used in your application's **manifest.json** file:

     ![generator opening screenshot](/microsoftteams/platform/assets/images/tab-images/teamsTabScreenshot.PNG)